cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 # Cortex v.s.

-First of all, cortex is a project in production of large websites with multiple developers for over 1 years, not a project which only has specifications and people just watch, wait and see.
+First of all, cortex is a project in production of large websites for over 1 years, not a project which only has specifications and people just watch, wait and see.

 ## Cortex vs. Requirejs/systemjs